Turn PDFs into Collaborative Learning Spaces

 Pro tip: Click the tool, then click the page to activate the desired tool and start using it.

-If you’d like a little guidance with getting the most from our tools and features, book a session with one of our fantastic Teacher Success Champions!
+If you’d like a little guidance with getting the most from our tools and features, book a free training session with one of our fantastic Teacher Success Champions!

 Let’s talk about collaboration